 It gets better

 For starters, there's no real chance that technological obsolescence will undercut Waste Management's service offering.
-In other words, Waste Management won't play the role of the Sony
+Similarly, unlike a science-tastic star like Cisco Systems

 And unlike with oil, gasoline, and other high value-to-weight commodities, it doesn't make economic sense to haul trash over long distances.
-That means you don't have to worry about distant competition threatening your relatively captive customer base, as it often does in other industries -- picture your local jewelry store pre-Blue Nile
+That means you don't have to worry about distant competition threatening your localized pricing, as it often does in other industries -- picture local jewelers before Blue Nile.

 Dumping it all together